hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 In addition to the name of the transaction family (family_name), each transaction specifies a family version string (family_version).
 The version string enables upgrading a transaction family while coordinating the nodes in the network to upgrade.
-The payload_encoding field allows the transaction family to support multiple serialization mechanisms (for example, json or cbor).

 Dependencies and Input/Output Addresses
 ---------------------------------------